 At Columbia, you are expected to participate in an academic community that honors intellectual work and respects its origins.
-Plagiarism and dishonest work not only jeopardize your academic, professional and social development; they violate the standards of our community.
-As a new Columbia student, you are required to complete a tutorial to understand our Academic Integrity Policy before classes begin
+Plagiarism and dishonest work not only jeopardize your academic, professional, and social development–they violate the standards of our community.
+As a new Columbia student, you are required to complete an online tutorial before classes begin to learn about our Academic Integrity Policy and to familiarize yourself with our learning management system.

 New Student Requirement